-- ✓ To generate an Admissions Audit Sample that is accessible by the college through eARS one (1) day prior to the scheduled audit start date - ✓ A suitable workspace at the college for the term of the audit - ✓ Access to one computer per audit team member, with internet access - Dual-monitor computers preferred - o Wired or wireless access for auditors who bring their own laptops also preferred - ✓ Access to a printer - √ Access to a photocopier, if needed - √ Access to relevant admission and attendance documents (in alphabetical order) - o If possible, documents should be in electronic format, such as, PDF, Document Imaging, etc. - Documents in document imaging systems should be grouped (batched) by campus/site and sorted in alphabetical order (last name) and contain only appropriate documentation - ✓ Access to appropriate college personnel, as needed
+- To generate an Admissions Audit Sample that is accessible by the college through eARS one (1) day prior to the scheduled audit start date - A suitable workspace at the college for the term of the audit - Access to one computer per audit team member, with Internet access - Dual-monitor computers preferred - Wired or wireless Internet access for auditors who bring their own laptops also (preferred) - Access to a printer and copier, if needed - Access to relevant admission and attendance documents (in alphabetical order) - o If possible, documents should be in electronic format, such as, PDF, Document Imaging, etc. Electronically formatted documents must mirror in authentication and image quality a level that is equivalent to that of a hard-copy original and/or that of a certified copy of a hard-copy original. - All documents should be grouped (batched) by campus/site and sorted in alphabetical order and contain only appropriate documentation. - Access to appropriate college personnel, as needed.